yairchu/chess2/README.md

-# Chess 2
+# Chess Chase

-Chess 2 is a multi-player real time strategy game based on the classic game of Chess.
+Chess-Chase is a multi-player real time strategy game based on the classic game of Chess.

 ## Installing